microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Enable-EntraBetaGlobalSecureAccessTenant.md

 ## Description

-The `New-EntraBetaGlobalSecureAccessTenant` cmdlet onboards the Global Secure Access service in the tenant.
+The `Enable-EntraBetaGlobalSecureAccessTenant` cmdlet onboards the Global Secure Access service in the tenant.

 In delegated scenarios with work or school accounts, the signed-in user needs a supported Microsoft Entra role or a custom role with the necessary permissions: